rinawasabi/cyber-security-data-privacy/BookingSystem/Phase4/privacypolicy.md

 _Last updated: December 2025_

 ## 1. Introduction
-CyberSecure Solutions Ltd. (“the Company”, “we”, “our”, “us”) respects the privacy of all users who interact with our Booking System (“the System”).
+CentriaCyber Ltd. (“the Company”, “we”, “our”, “us”) respects the privacy of all users who interact with our Booking System (“the System”).
 This Privacy Policy explains how we collect, use, store, and protect personal data in accordance with the **General Data Protection Regulation (GDPR – EU 2016/679)** and relevant data protection laws.

 By using the Booking System, you acknowledge that you have read and understood this Privacy Policy.